mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 14 July 2025

-- The average temperature today is 22.33˚C,
+- The average temperature today is 22.26˚C,
-- With highs of 23.15˚C and lows of 21.64˚C,
+- With highs of 22.94˚C and lows of 21.65˚C,
-- It may feel like 21.69˚C with few clouds
+- It may feel like 21.51˚C with clear sky
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1012hPa and humidity is 41%
+- The pressure is 1013hPa and humidity is 37%
 - The sun will rise at 04:05 and set at 20:22

 <!-- weather_marker ends -->